 Natural or propane gas heaters are perfect for heating indoor pools or spas in the winter months.
 While a heat pump is clearly the better option for pool and spa heating Spring through Fall here in Maryland.
 A gas heater, at best, has about 90 percent thermal efficiency when new, then gets less efficient as it ages and it’s burner tray soots up.
 Pretty bad overall efficiency.
 A heat pump is over 500 percent thermal efficient; always!
 That means for every dollar of gas consumption, a gas heater only puts .90 cents worth of heat in the pool while a heat pump puts over $5.00 worth of heat in the pool!

-Solar is not as effective as a heat pump creating the hot water required to heat the pool in the earlier spring and later fall times you may want to swim as the sun is too far away here in Maryland.
-If you’re installing solar for heating your home, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute to heating.
+Solar is not as effective as a heat pump creating the hot water required to heat the pool in the earlier Spring and later Fall when you may want to swim as the sun is too far away here in Maryland.
+If you’re installing solar for heating your home, then it certainly would make sense to plumb it in to your pool or spa circulation system as it will contribute some to heating.

 The efficiency of a heat pump allows your pool to maintain a comfortable water temperature 24/7 without an extremely high energy bill at the end of the month.